-During the week, you can meet our CATS at the BCHS office at 1403 S. Fourth Street in Greenville on Monday, Thursday or Friday afternoons, or by appointment.
+During the week, you can meet our CATS at the BCHS office at 2510 S. Elm Street in Greenville on Monday, Tuesday, Thursday or Friday afternoons, or by appointment.

-Please call to make an appointment to meet our DOGS, as some are housed off site and some are living in foster homes.
+Please call to make an appointment to meet our DOGS, as some are living in foster homes.
 These adoptions are most often conducted at our office.

 You can also meet our animals during our Saturday trips to Petco.

 BCHS transports a representation of our dogs and cats into the more metropolitan shopping area each Saturday to give more pet-loving people a chance to see the wonderful adoptable animals in our care.